 Spot the Danger Signs

 It can be difficult to talk about your situation, even to your closest family and friends.
 You may feel lonely and isolated.
-Maybe you have been told by your boyfriend that he will hurt you or himself if you tell someone.
+Maybe you have been told by your partner that they will hurt themselves or you if you tell someone.
 Perhaps you have told someone and they have told you just to break up, run, to walk away.
-But we know it is not that easy.
+But we know it is not always that easy.

 If you would like to talk to someone in confidence please phone the Women’s Aid 24hr National Freephone Helpline 1800 341 900 or chat to us online.